ndf-zz/fletchck/README.md

 ## Configuration

-Configuration is read from a JSON encoded dict object with the following keys and values:
+Configuration is read from a JSON encoded dictionary object with the following keys and values:

 key | type | description
 --- | --- | ---
-webui | dict | Web user interface configuration (see Web UI below) actions | dict | Notification actions (see Actions below) checks | dict | Service checks (see Checks below)
+base | str | Full path to site configuration file webui | dict | Web user interface configuration (see Web UI below) actions | dict | Notification actions (see Actions below) checks | dict | Service checks (see Checks below)

+Notes:

+   - All toplevel keys are optional
+   - If webui is not present or null, the web user interface will not be started.
+   - Action and check names may be any string that can be used as a dictionary key and that can be serialised in JSON.
+   - Duplicate action and check names will overwrite earlier definitions with the same name.

 ### Actions

-Each key in the actions dict names a notification action dict with the following keys and values:
+Each key in the actions dictionary names a notification action dictionary with the following keys and values:

 key | type | description
 --- | --- | ---